codiini/rnmobility.com/source/coloradoce.md

 ---
 layout: page
 title: 'Continuing education for nurses in Colorado'
-description: "Gain knowledge about the process of registered nurse license endorsement, renewal, and continuing education in Colorado.
-Stay updated.\r"
+description: "Learn about the process of RN license endorsement, renewal, and continuing education in Colorado."
 heading: 'Colorado'
 state: CO
 statename: Colorado